Nghi-NV/react-native-volume-listen/README.md

   	```

 4. Important
-  - Add `import android.view.KeyEvent;` and `import com.reactlibrary.RNVolumeListenModule;` to the imports at top of the file MainActivity.java
+  - Add `import android.view.KeyEvent;` and `import com.nghinv.volumelisten.RNVolumeListenModule;` to the imports at top of the file MainActivity.java
   - Append the following lines to MainActivity class
 	```
     @Override